Show All Answers

 Parker County requires each dog and cat to receive yearly rabies vaccines.
 The 3-year rabies vaccine is not recognized in Parker County.

-Currently days feral cats can be dropped off for T-N-R surgery is Tuesdays and Fridays between 8:30 and 9:00 am.
+Currently days feral cats can be dropped off for T-N-R surgery is Wednesdays and Fridays between 8:30 and 9:00 am.
 Cats arriving after 9:00am will not be accepted for surgery and will have to come back another day.

 You will need to contact a veterinarian or pet hospice to have your pet euthanized as we do not offer those services through the shelter.